 The WMU Commission maintains and annually updates a five-year capital plan that identifies and prioritizes the capital requirements of WMU necessary for customer service, regulatory compliance, and to accommodate growth.
-The five-year investment totals in excess of \$9,605,000.
-Of these planned expenditures, \$9,472,000 will be invested in infrastructure renewal and administrative support with the remaining \$133,000 allocated for one-time, and intermittent investments.
+The five-year investment totals in excess of \$9,955,000 that will be invested in infrastructure renewal and administrative support.
 Additionally \$275,000 is reserved for emergency and / or unexpected expenditures.

-• Debt Administration
+Debt Administration

-As of July 1, 2015, WMU maintained the following debt:
+As of July 1, 2016, WMU maintained the following debt:

-• Series 2011 Bonds \$ 7,672,083
+• Series 2011 Bonds \$ 7,312,917

-• Series 2012 Bonds \$ 6,530,000
+• Series 2012 Bonds \$ 6,225,000

-• Series 2014 Bonds \$ 9,915,000
+• Series 2014 Bonds \$ 9,715,000

-• KIA Strodes Creek \$ 14,632,071
+• KIA Strodes Creek \$ 13,614,487

-• KIA Vaught \$ 225,893
+• KIA Vaught \$ 212,840

-• KIA Tank \$ 275,106
+• KIA Tank \$ 259,802

-٠ KIA LHC \$ 33,560,168
+• KIA LHC \$ 31,994,225

-• KIA BelAir \$ 492,613
+• KIA BelAir \$ 469,627

-The Debt Service coverage factor for Bonds of 6.68 in FY 2014/2015 is favorable to the required 1.2 coverage limit.
-The Debt Service coverage factor for KIA debt of 1.72 in FY 2014/2015 is favorable to the required 1.0 coverage limit.
+The Debt Service coverage factor for Bonds of 4.88 in FY 2015/2016 is favorable to the required 1.2 coverage limit.
+The Debt Service coverage factor for KIA debt of 1.64 in FY 2015/2016 is favorable to the required 1.0 coverage limit.
 Debt Service coverage is based upon the revenue of the combined utility functions - Water, Sewer, and Solid Waste.

-• FY 2015/2016 Budget Assumptions
+FY 2016/2017 Budget Assumptions

-Total combined revenues for FY 2015/2016 are projected to increase from FY 2014/2015 revenues by 2.83%.
+Total combined revenues for FY 2016/2017 are projected to increase from FY 2015/2016 revenues by 2.18%.
 No annual adjustment to rates based upon the CPI index is expected this year due to the minimal CPI changes over the last twelve months.
 In addition, the last wastewater rate increase was enacted in January 2015 based upon the approved rate ordinance passed by the City in 2010.
-Customers are conserving water from prior fiscal years resulting in decreased projected water revenues.
-Operating expenses excluding depreciation for FY 2015/2016 are projected to increase over budgeted FY 2014/2015 operating expenses by approximately 0.45%.
-Operating expenses will be impacted by increased employee salaries and related benefits including insurance and pension costs, and maintenance/repair of fixed assets in all departments.
+Customers are conserving water, however, growth is expected with the residential and industrial customers resulting in a budgeted increase.
+Operating expenses excluding depreciation for FY 2016/2017 are projected to increase over budgeted FY 2015/2016 operating expenses by approximately 6.11%.
+Operating expenses will be impacted by increased employee salaries and related benefits including insurance and pension costs, purchased labor, electricity, postage, chemical treatment supplies and maintenance/repair of fixed assets.

 The debt service coverage ratio is required to be 1.20 for bonds and 1.00 for KIA.
 Both formulas calculate by adding depreciation, a non-cash expense back to income available for debt service.
-The budgeted debt service coverage ratio is 4.36 for Bond debt and 1.47 for KIA debt.
+The budgeted debt service coverage ratio is 4.24 for Bond debt and 1.42 for KIA debt.